petaflot/hall-matrix-key/README.md

 # Hall Jumper Selector Matrix

-A tool to help getting the configuration of hall sensors correct for any arbitrary motor fitted with such devices.
+A tool to help getting the configuration of hall sensors correct for any arbitrary 3-phase electric motor fitted with such devices.
+There are 6 possible arrangements, for direct and inverse rotations, and shifts relative to the phases.
+A 2x04 matrix is sufficient to select each arrangement by connecting adjacent pins.

 ## Hall Key